Last Updated on

 Because this type of sight requires a minimum of three points of alignment, it is slower.
 There is no getting around that this type of sight takes time to set up to aim.
 Someone who has had practice with this sight could grow to be just as fast, since skill level plays a role.

-You might also be interested in: 8 Best Red Dot Scopes for AR-15 in 2021 — Reviews & Top Picks
+You might also be interested in: 8 Best Red Dot Scopes for AR-15— Reviews & Top Picks

 Risk management is where the red dot really shines.
 There is a big difference between keeping both eyes open and one eye closed.
 Why do we close one eye with the iron sight, anyway?
 Well, that comes down to reducing the information the brain is being fed during aiming.
 It gives the brain less visual data to work through, but it also leaves you with one eye closed and half your vision gone.

 The red dot allows you to have both eyes open, keeping your brain working and looking around for danger.
 It keeps you and everyone around you safer if you can see with both eyes open.